lenin-24/Dhaka-University/803/API/SQL Injection with Burp Suite CO2 and SQLMAP.md

 than go to the earlier CMD and write

 python3 sqlmap.py (paster the command)
+or
+python sqlmap.py (paster the command)

 than ques [Do you want to skip test payloads ? give Y

+than for all test give Y

+Now we want to dump the full data base than command

+python sqlmap.py (paster the command) --dump

+do you want to store hashes to a temporary file for eventual further processing with other tools give N

+do you want to crack them via a dictionary-based attack?
+Give Y

+what dictionary do you want to use?
+[1] default dictionary file 'D:\Apps\803\sqlmap\sqlmap-1.8\data\txt\wordlist.tx_' (press Enter) [2] custom dictionary file
+[3] file with list of dictionary files
+>
+>give 1
+>

+do you want to use common password suffixes? (slow!) give N